 So being a woman worked out for me after all.
 But being a mother is a different story.
 Being a mother means being the primary caretaker, which is a raw deal for an ambitious career woman as myself.
 There are scenarios where I could outsource most of the caretaking, but that would not be optimal for my child.
 Studies show that the best primary caretaker for a child (especially in the first year) is the mother, then the father, then a family member, then a nanny.
 The worst option is daycare, which can lead to recurring illnesses in the child, behavioral problems, and worse outcomes later in life.

 I think it’s harmful to tell women they can “have it all.”
 There are simply not enough hours in the day to have a full-time career and be the primary caretaker.
 I’m struggling to “have it all” just as an artist.
-I have so many projects going on (this blog, that blog, this other blog, poetry, art, music) that I feel like none of them get enough time.
+I have so many projects going on (this blog, that blog, poetry, art, music) that I feel like none of them get enough time.
 I constantly feel guilty that I’m not doing enough, and when I focus on one project I feel like I’m neglecting the others.
 I’m assuming this is exactly what it feels like to be a mother with a big career.

 Being a mother is not just a time suck, it’s an energy suck.
 Have you ever tried to get work done on no sleep?
 For me, it’s basically impossible.
 I have chronic fatigue due to my illness, so most days feel like an uphill battle.
 Adding a kid to that seems crazy.
-I’m already overwhelmed taking care of myself and my three dependents: my husband who can provide but doesn’t know how to warm up soup, my dumb dog who keeps eating foreign objects, and my puppy who will forever shit in my house because I don’t have the energy to potty train him effectively.
+I’m already overwhelmed taking care of myself and my three dependents: my husband who can provide but doesn’t know how to warm up soup, my dumb dog who keeps eating foreign objects, and my puppy who will forever piss in my house because I don’t have the energy to potty train him effectively.

 Having a kid is emotionally draining as well.
 My head is already so jam-packed with worries that I’m not sure there is room for more.
 These are just a few of the thoughts swirling around in my head every day: